briandconnelly/nicheconstruct/paper/01_introduction.md

 We then focus on how niche construction influences outcomes when isolated cooperator populations encounter populations of defectors, either through migration or through mutations that inevitably produce defectors that share the same adaptations.
 Finally, niche construction has frequently been shown to increase diversity [@TODO].
 We explore whether this diversity helps or hinders the evolution of cooperation.

+We find that niche construction can promote and sustain cooperation indefinitely.
+However, the niche construction must have a negative component.
+Furthermore, we show that the level of diversity promoted by this negative feedback must be sufficiently low to favor the evolution of cooperation.